Vinny L. Chulani, M.D., was in disbelief when he heard about the mass shooting at

 a board member of the Contigo Fund, which provides grants to Central Florida agencies

-supporting LGBT equity and racial justice; and Jennifer Foster, board chair of One
+supporting LGBT equity and racial justice; and Jennifer Foster, founding executive

-Orlando Alliance, which unifies and empowers LGBTQ+ organizations in Central Florida.
+director of One Orlando Alliance, which unifies and empowers LGBTQ+ organizations

 While discussions about racial/ethnic minority LGBT youths often are framed in negatives

 such as family rejection, victimization and poor outcomes, pediatricians should focus

 “There is also a lot we can learn about community resiliency in the Orlando community’s

 response to the Pulse tragedy,” Dr. Chulani said.